Vendor security reviews

 They want training records: who, when, what modules, completion status.

-For most mid-sized firms under the FTC Safeguards Rule, that's your Qualified Individual (QI).
+For most mid-sized firms under the FTC Safeguards Rule, that is your Qualified Individual (QI).
 Name, title, and escalation path.

 Three common ways this conversation breaks down: